Top places to live in Cornwall Penzance

 In common with a lot of Cornish towns, Penzance was once a rather down-at-heel town which is now on the up.
 The gateway to the far west of Cornwall, it is now one of the few places in Cornwall where you can find Georgian and Victorian architecture at anything resembling a reasonable price.
 Arty Penzance is full of culture, including several art galleries and theatres.

-In the town centre itself you’ll find The Shore on Alverton Street, or grab a pizza at the beautiful turquoise Totti.
+Currently closed due to lockdown 3.0, in the town centre itself you’ll find The Shore on Alverton Street, or grab a pizza at the beautiful turquoise Totti.
 Just down the seafront is Ben Tunnicliffe’s pub, The Tolcarne Inn at Newlyn and other good pubs, just out of town, include The Victoria Inn at Perranuthnoe, Mexico Inn at Longrock and The Old Coastguard at Mousehole.
 Ten minutes drive in the other direction is the little harbour town of Porthleven where you’re spoilt for choice with The Square and Kota, plus Michael Caine’s new place.

 Chapel Street has the loveliest independent shops including design shop No.56 Penzance as well as others selling books, antiques, indoor plants and more.
 The Exchange Gallery has a good gift shop and cafe.
 Penzance high street has more of the usual high street brands and there are several out-of-town supermarkets.